 Short on time?
 Here are four key takeaways from Han’s interview, which outlines his take on being a senior manager of an engineering team with a focus on the importance of documentation:

-- Written communication is fundamental in a distributed engineering team.
-When engineering teams are spread around the globe, written communication is essential because it is fundamentally asynchronous.
+- Written communication is fundamental in a distributed teams.
+When technical teams are spread around the globe, written communication is essential because it is fundamentally asynchronous.